 How to Track Laptop Location on Windows (Last-Known Location Explained)

-Looking up how to track laptop location usually leads to GPS trackers — but most workplaces can’t (and shouldn’t) do live GPS surveillance.
-A more practical approach is last-known device location: record the last city where a Windows laptop was active, keep a location history, and export it for audits or incidents.
+Looking up how to track laptop location usually leads to GPS trackers — but most workplaces cannot and should not rely on live GPS surveillance.
+A more practical option is last-known device location: record the last city where a Windows laptop was active, keep a location history, and use it for audits, asset visibility, security reviews, or incident response.

 Quick answer: how do you track a laptop location on Windows?

-• Best for: lost/stolen device workflow, remote work audits, asset visibility
+• Best for: asset visibility, remote work audits, compliance reviews, and device investigations

-• Reality check: VPNs can change the visible city (shows VPN exit location)
+• Reality check: VPNs can change the visible city because they may show the VPN exit location

 On this page

-1. Methods overview: MDM vs GPS vs IP-based
+1. Methods overview: device management vs GPS vs IP-based

 2. What “last-known location” means